supervisely-ecosystem/tag-train-val-test/README.md

 ## Overview

 Application tags images in project.
-User can definine percentage of images that will be tagged as "train" or "val" and several additional options.
+User can choose percentage of images that will be tagged as "train" or "val" and several additional options.
 Neural Networks will use these tags to split data into training/validation datasets.

 <img src="https://i.imgur.com/KA8kXBr.png"/>